marktheunissen/alpr-raspi/README.md

 | :warning: **This project is not maintained or supported in any way** |
 | --- |

 A set of services written in Go for running [OpenALPR](https://github.com/openalpr/openalpr) on the Raspberry Pi.
-These are written to overcome the restrictions of the open source version of OpenALPR (e.g. multiple detection threads).
+These are written in such a way that they add missing functionality to the open source version of OpenALPR (e.g. multiple detection threads).

-The application is broken up into microservices, so that a cluster Raspberry Pis could be effeciently used to increase the detection rate on a single camera.
+The application is broken up into microservices, so that a cluster of Raspberry Pis could be effeciently used to increase the detection rate on a single camera.
+For example, you might want more detection threads running and so dedicate more CPU to detection.

 ## Local development Mac OSX